Luna-Tensorflow/RegressionTutorial/README.md

 </td><td>

-Training model, and calculating its accuracy on the test dataset before and after a whole process.
+Training model, and calculating its error on the test dataset, before and after a whole process.
 ![](Screenshots/train.png)

 </td></tr>